REMLA24-Team-5/Model-Training/README.md

 $ mkdir data
 ```

-d) Configure Kaggle API: Make sure you have a Kaggle API token downloaded (kaggle.json) and placed in the appropriate directory (~/.kaggle/ on Unix-based systems or C:\Users\<Windows-username>\.kaggle\ on Windows).

-e) Pull the pipeline using dvc from Google Drive
+d) Pull the pipeline using dvc from Google Drive

 ```
 $ dvc pull
 ```

-f) After implementing changes, run the pipeline and push to the remote
+e) After implementing changes, run the pipeline and push to the remote

 ```
 $ dvc repro